AmirErez/BBERT/README.md

 - filtering out .fna wich genus intersects with Bertax trining datasets.
 - downloading zip -> extracting .fna
 - using 'iss generate' tool to generate .fastq files
-- converting .fastq to .fasta and tgimming reads to 100 bases
+- converting .fastq to .fasta and trimming reads to 100 bases

 ### 7.2.
 Datasets generation
 Script:  `/source/gen_datasets_R1_R2.py`
 Generation of 20 datasets, each containing 50 bact and 50 euk samples from generated .fasta files, with a 50/50 bact/euk ratio and a lognormal distribution.